tcm5343/cycl/README.md

 ## Contributing

 `cycl` is being actively developed, instructions will come as it becomes more stable.
 Run `make` to see the available targets and their descriptions.
-To run tests using `tox`, you must install `tox` and `pyenv`.
-A VScode dev container is coming soon.

-To run specific tests:

-* using tox: `tox -e py39 -- ./tests/utils/cdk_test.py`
-* using pytest directly: `make test ARGS=./tests/utils/cdk_test.py`